SanskarNegi/Hello-Sanskar/README.md

 # Hello-Sanskar
  for learning
-I am here for learning and evolve my skills
+I am here for evolving my skills